 MatchVariables() will print out messages indicating which variables

-were added or removed.
+were added, removed and altered.
 We can switch off the messages through the parameter

 When to use the transformer#